kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Observation

-Relational algebra is a procedural language because it defines the high-level steps to compute a query.
+Relational algebra is considered a procedural language as it specifies the steps to compute a query.
 For example, $\sigma_{bid=102}(R\bowtie S)$ is saying first to do the join of R and S and then do the select, whereas $(R\bowtie (\sigma_{bid=102}(S)))$ will do the select on S first, and then do the join.
 These two statements will produce the same answer, but if there is only one tuple in S with b_id = 102 out of a billion tuples, then $(R\bowtie (\sigma_{bid=102}(S)))$ will be significantly faster than $\sigma_{bid=102}(R\bowtie S)$.

-A better approach is to state the high-level answer you want the DBMS to compute (e.g., retrieve the joined tuples from R and S where b_id equals 102) and let the DBMS decide the steps it intends to take to compute the query.
+A better approach is to state the high-level answer you want the DBMS to perform (e.g., retrieve the joined tuples from R and S where b_id equals 102) and let the DBMS decide the steps it intends to take to perform the query.
 SQL will do precisely this.
 Of course, the relational model is independent of any query language implementation.
 But SQL is the de facto standard (with many dialects) for writing queries on relational model databases.

-Returning to the example at the beginning, we can easily use SQL instead of a procedural language and let the DBMS decide the procedures to compute the query.
+Returning to the example at the beginning, we can easily use SQL instead of a procedural language and let the DBMS determine the optimal way to perform the query.

 *Procedural Language*